Sports Medicine Info

 Athletic Training news:

-Parents - if your son or daughter sees a doctor for an injury or condition during their sports season, a note from that doctor needs to be given to Audrey, Kyle, or the main office as soon as possible.
-No exceptions will be made, no athlete will be allowed to play without a doctor's note.?
+Parents - if your son or daughter sees a physician for an injury or condition during their sports season, a note from that doctor needs to be given to Audrey, Kyle, or the main office as soon as possible.
+No exceptions will be made, no athlete will be allowed to play without a physician's note.

 Impact baseline testing will be offered individually & in sessions.
 Contact Audrey or Kyle if you'd like your child to have a baseline test for future use.
 See "Files & Links" section for the permission slip that your child MUST turn in to sit for the test.
 No cell phones will be allowed to be on during testing.